inferno-framework/inferno-core/docs/deployment/index.md

   some other way)
 - run `setup.sh` to pull & build the needed docker images and run database migrations
-- run `docker-compose up -d` to start all of the services in the background
+- run `docker compose up -d` to start all of the services in the background

 ## Services
 By default, a deployment of Inferno includes the following services: